kevin1024/vcrpy/README.md

 #VCR.py

-This is a proof-of-concept start at a python version of [Ruby's VCR library](https://github.com/myronmarston/vcr).
+This is a proof-of-concept start at a Python version of [Ruby's VCR library](https://github.com/myronmarston/vcr).

 ##What it is supposed to do